Died of Wounds at Sea on Saturday, 7th August 1915, age 19.

 Isaac Aston (61, Cab Driver, born Tipton), his wife Rebecca (56, born Tipton), and 6 of their surviving 8 children of 11: Frank S. (25, Cab Driver, born Tipton), Gertrude (23, Dressmaker, born Tipton), May (17, Dressmaker, born Tipton), Alfred (15, Gas Fitter for the Council, born Tipton), Maud (13, born Tipton), and Annie (8, born Tipton).

-For details of the subsequent 7th South Staffs action at Gallipoli, see Abraham Braden.
+For details of the subsequent 7th South Staffs action at Gallipoli, and their disasterous attack on Chocolate and Scimitar Hill, see Abraham Braden.

 Tipton Herald August 28th 1915